 Separation of Entities

 Jane Smith, an underwriter with XYZ Insurance Company, discovered this error and issued a separate policy for each entity.
-Additionally, Jane requested that the WCIRB separate these entities by using the ownership information submission tool on WCIRB Connect.
+Additionally, Jane requested that the WCIRB separate these entities on prior policies by using the Ownership Information Submission tool on WCIRB Connect.

 Combination of Entities